Dipipanone: Dosage forms

-All formulations contain the same dose.
+All formulations contain the same dose, and differ only in manufacturer.

 As of November 2011 Amdipharm stopped making the Diconal brand tablets for the UK due to undisclosed commercial reasons.
 However the product is listed as available on the manufacturer's website as of July 1, 2014.
 General practitioners are now advised to prescribe it as generic dipipanone/cyclizine tablets.

 Use

 Dipipanone is now unavailable in most countries of the world either by laws prohibiting its medicinal use as in the United States or by falling out of production as more modern analgesics took its market share.
 Great Britain, Northern Ireland and South Africa are known to continue to use the substance but it is infrequently prescribed.

 Dipipanone is a Schedule I controlled substance in the United States; it has been assigned the ACSCN of 9622 and since 2013 had an annual manufacturing quota of 5 grams.

 Chemistry

 Chemically, dipipanone belongs to the class of opioids called the 4,4-diphenylheptane-3-ones.
 It closely resembles methadone, the only structural difference being the N,N-dimethyl moiety of methadone being replaced with a piperidine ring.
 Other related compounds with equivalent activity where the piperidine ring has been replaced by other groups, include the morpholine derivative phenadoxone, as well as the corresponding pyrrolidine derivative dipyanone.
 The synthesis is the same as for phenadoxone, with the exception that piperidine is used in lieu of morpholine.
 Related compounds with an isoquinuclidine ring such as nufenoxole are also known.